How Much Does HVAC Repair Cost in 2025?

 Furnace Replacement

-The price to replace a furnace ranges from $2,600 to $6,200, depending on your home’s needs and your budget.
-Most units last 10 to 20 years with yearly upkeep.
-If repairs cost 50 percent of a new one or if it's nearing the end of its lifespan, consider a full replacement
+The cost to replace a furnace ranges from $2,600 to $6,200, depending on your home’s specific needs and your budget.
+Most units last 10 to 20 years, with yearly maintenance required.
+If repairs cost 50% or more of a new one, or if it's nearing the end of its lifespan, consider a full replacement.

 Ductwork

 The cost to replace ductwork ranges from $500 to $2,000.
-You'll probably need to do this once the existing equipment is 20 to 30 years old.
-Proper ductwork is essential for efficient airflow throughout your home.
+You'll likely need to do this once the existing equipment is 20 to 30 years old.
+Properly installed ductwork is essential for maintaining efficient airflow throughout your home.

 Compressor

 Compressor repair costs $800 to $3,000.
 The compressor is one of the largest and most important components of your HVAC system, pressurizing the refrigerant and propelling it through the coils.
-If it breaks down, you may want to consider getting a new AC unit.
+If it breaks down, consider purchasing a new air conditioning unit.

 The compressor can wear out over time, especially if it gets dirty.
 When it fails, you’ll notice a lack of cool air coming through the vents.